vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

    * - NetworkSimulators
-     - A list NetworkSimulator names simulated by this participant.
+     - A list of NetworkSimulator names simulated by this participant.

+   * - :ref:`TraceSinks<sec:cfg-participant-tracesink>`
+     - A list of TraceSink instances.